Which plans include this feature?

 Once you've entered a label for the main menu item, click + Add Item to Submenu.

-Here, we've added two Item link types in the same way described above.
+Here, we've added two Item link types as described above.

 You can add as many submenu links as you like by clicking on + Add Item to Submenu each time.
 Submenus can consist of multiple link types if you wish!